Mirror Symmetry for Quiver Algebroid Stacks

 \begin{lemma} The map \eqref{eq:mult2} restricted to $\cA_j^{\mathrm{loc}} e^{Q^{(j)}}_t\otimes e^{Q^{(i)}}_h\cA_i^{\mathrm{loc}}$ is non-zero only if $e^{Q^{(j)}}_t = G_{ji}\left(e^{Q^{(i)}}_h\right)$, where $t$ and $h$ are certain fixed vertices in $Q^{(j)}$ and $Q^{(i)}$ respectively.
 In particular, if $Q^{(i)}$ consists of only one vertex, then $G_{ji}$ takes image in the loop algebra of $\cA_j^{\mathrm{loc}}$ at the vertex $t$. \end{lemma}

 Now consider the general case.
-Suppose an algebroid stack $\cX$ (in the version of Section \ref{section:modified algebroid}) is given, where the charts $\cA_i$ over $U_i$ are given by the quiver algebras of $\cL_i$ and their localizations.
-We can simplify by fixing a base vertex $v_j$ for each $Q^{(j)}$ (although this is not a necessary procedure).
+Suppose a quiver algebroid stack $\cX$ (in the version of Section \ref{section:modified algebroid}) is given, where the charts $\cA_i$ over $U_i$ are given by the nc deformation spaces of $\cL_i$ and their localizations.
+We can simplify by fixing a base vertex $v^{(j)}$ for each $Q^{(j)}$ (although this is not a necessary procedure).
 Then we take